Panel Sessions - 2024 GMD Conference

 • Aleksandar Stanicic - Faculty of Architecture (BK), TU Delft

-• (TBD) Jess Bier - Erasmus School of Social and Behavioural Sciences, EUR
+• Jess Bier - Erasmus School of Social and Behavioural Sciences, EUR

 S4 The Economic and Political Aspects of Migrant Integration in the Netherlands